mamedev/mame/docs/source/techspecs/luareference.rst

     Reads a range of addresses as a binary string.
 The end address must be greater than or equal to the start address.
 The width must be 8, 16, 30 or
-    64. If the step is provided, it must be a positive number of elements.
+    64. If the step is provided, it must be a positive number of elements. space:add_change_notifier(callback)
+    Adds a
+    :ref:`handler change subscription <luareference-mem-spacechangenotif>` to
+    the address space.
+The callback function is passed a single string as an argument, either ``r`` if read handlers have potentially changed, ``w`` if write handlers have potentially changed, or ``rw`` if both read and write handlers have potentially changed.

+    Note that handler change subscriptions must be explicitly removed before the emulation session ends. space:install_read_tap(start, end, name, callback)
+    Installs a :ref:`pass-through handler <luareference-mem-tap>` that will receive notifications on reads from the specified range of addresses in the address space.
+The start and end addresses are inclusive.
+The name must be a string, and the callback must be a function.

+    The callback is passed three arguments for the access offset, the data read, and the memory access mask.
+To modify the data being read, return the modified value from the callback function as an integer.
+If the callback does not return an integer, the data will not be modified.

+    Note that pass-through handlers must be explicitly removed before the emulation session ends. space:install_write_tap(start, end, name, callback)
+    Installs a :ref:`pass-through handler <luareference-mem-tap>` that will receive notifications on write to the specified range of addresses in the address space.
+The start and end addresses are inclusive.
+The name must be a string, and the callback must be a function.

+    The callback is passed three arguments for the access offset, the data written, and the memory access mask.
+To modify the data being written, return the modified value from the callback function as an integer.
+If the callback does not return an integer, the data will not be modified.

+    Note that pass-through handlers must be explicitly removed before the emulation session ends.

 Properties
 ^^^^^^^^^^